 From ~$150-$350/yr

-Covers damage you cause to other vehicles or property.
+Covers damage you cause to other people's vehicles or property.
 Your Toyota is not covered.
-Best for older Toyotas worth under $3,000.
+May suit older Toyotas with low market value, but be aware that even a minor at-fault accident could leave you without a car.

 • Third-party property damage